Azure/azure-powershell/documentation/nogeneration-branch-development-guide.md

 ## Archive generated assets
 **Note: This section is for Azure-PowerShell team internal**

 Soon after a PR for generated submodule was merged, a PR with title: `[skip ci] Archive ${CommitId}` will be created automatically.
-It should contains file changes under `/generated/ModuleRootName/SubModule.Autorest`, please confirm `/generated/ModuleRootName/SubModule.Autorest/generate-info.json` was updated and is the same as the file from ${CommitId}
+It should contains file changes under `/generated/ModuleRootName/SubModule.Autorest`, please confirm `/generated/ModuleRootName/SubModule.Autorest/generate-info.json` was updated and is the same as `/src/ModuleRootName/SubModule.Autorest/generate-info.json`